 With your bare foot, press down as firm as possible.
 Your carpet cushion or “pad” will absorb 90% of the moisture and spread to dry areas of the cushion.
 Continue to do this traveling in the direction of the slope of your natural foundation or along the tack strip holding your carpet in place.

 By applying pressure to the cushion, you will force the “smart” water to the carpet fibers.
-It’s a hide and seek game, and if you don’t find it now you will smell it later.
+It’s a hide and seek game, and if you don’t find it now you will smell it later and harmful mold is likely to be present.

 Though it’s tough to keep stains, dirt, hair, allergens, and dust out of your carpets without calling in a professional, it can be done!
 Taking a little extra time to care for your carpet in between cleanings prolongs your carpet’s life and also helps you to cut down on cleaning costs.
 Use these easy, affordable do-it-yourself tips to care for your carpet and upholstery.